CompTIA A+ CertMike - Mike Chapple - E-Book

 Learn more about Mike and his other security certification materials at his website, CertMike.com.

 Mark Edward Soper, MCP, CompTIA A+, is an instructor for University of Southern Indiana's Outreach and Engagement division.
-He has created and taught Microsoft Windows, Excel, Word, PowerPoint, Access, Outlook, and OneNote to staff, students, community, and corporate clients for USI for more than a decade.
+He has created and taught Microsoft Windows, Excel, Word, PowerPoint, Access, Outlook, and OneNote to staff, students, community, and corporate clients for USI for over a decade.

-Mark is also the cofounder and president of Select Systems & Associates, Inc., a technology research, training, and writing organization.
+Mark is also the co-founder and president of Select Systems & Associates, Inc, a technology research, training, and writing organization.
 Mark is a world-class technology writer and trainer with an international reach, with books available in English, Spanish, Polish, French, Italian, Swedish, Russian, Chinese, and other languages.
-He is a proven bridge between users and technology, helping users to grasp, master, and seek new and better technologies.
-Mark is a 39-year tech veteran and a human tech multitool, having written or co-authored more than 40 books on CompTIA tech certifications, computer hardware and software troubleshooting, operating systems, networking, digital photography, and self-service help desk topics.
+A proven bridge between users and technology, helping users to grasp, master, and seek new and better technologies, Mark is a 39-year tech veteran and a human tech multitool, having written or co-authored over 40 books on CompTIA tech certifications, computer hardware and software troubleshooting, operating systems, networking, digital photography, and self-service help desk topics.
 Mark has also taught these and other topics across the United States.

-Mark has CompTIA A+ and Microsoft MOS – Microsoft Excel 2013 certifications, and he blogs at www.markesoper.com.
+Mark has CompTIA A+ and Microsoft MOS – Microsoft Excel 2013 certifications, and blogs at www.markesoper.com.

 ABOUT THE TECHNICAL EDITOR